-Some of my friends view the Easter holiday a fairy tale.
+Some of my friends view the Easter holiday as a fairy tale.
 Others regard the whole thing as wishful thinking.
 But in Scripture, the resurrection of Jesus from the dead is the indisputable proof that the message about Jesus is true.
 All four gospels highlight it, focusing on the empty tomb and the post-resurrection appearances.

-In light of this, it is good to remember that the gospel is both a message and a person.
+In light of this, it is good to remember that the gospel is both a message and a Person.
 Christians believe and teach the facts of the gospel message.
 But there's more.
 Christians also encounter, know and follow a living Person.
 It is this personal relationship with Jesus which ultimately makes the Christian life dynamic.
 This is the gospel connection to Easter.
-The resurrection shows both the message of Jesus and the person of Jesus.
+The resurrection shows both the message of Jesus and the Person of Jesus.

 Basics of the Gospel

-When writing the church in Corinth, Paul emphasized both the basic gospel message and individual encounters with Jesus – including his own.
+When writing to the church in Corinth, Paul emphasized both the basic gospel message and individual encounters with Jesus – including his own.
 Here is his testimony: